TCLamnidis/BareBonesBash/README.md

 echo "The only thing better than Greek food is $GreekFood!"
 #
-GreekFood=7 #And, of course, we can overwrite with a number again too. echo "I've been to Greece $Greekfood times already this year, for the food and wine!"
+GreekFood=7 #And, of course, we can overwrite with a number again too. echo "I've been to Greece $GreekFood times already this year, for the food and wine!"
 #

 ```